MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-microsoft-sharepoint.md

 ## Register and deploy the integration pack

-After you download the integration pack file, you must register it with the Orchestrator management server and then deploy it to runbook servers and Runbook Designers.
+After you download the integration pack file, you must register it with the Orchestrator management server, and then deploy it to runbook servers and Runbook Designers.
 Learn about [installing the pack](how-to-add-an-integration-pack.md).

 The SharePoint Integration Pack performs actions on behalf of a user who can access your SharePoint domain.
 The IP authenticates with SharePoint as this user in two modes: